mario-goulart/egg-layer/README.md

 * Its code is disgusting.

-* It is just very rough proof-of-concept.
+* It is just a very rough proof-of-concept.
 It is incomplete and probably full of bugs.